Tea received at a discount for review

 Yatra Tea Company: Goomtee Estate First Flush Darjeeling

 Description: “Darjeeling, known as the champagne of teas, has a golden liquor, flowery fragrance, and crisp, well-rounded taste.”

 Review: Due to the fact that first flushes are hard to come by, I’ve actually never had a first flush Darjeeling before.
 First Flush refers to when the tea was picked, meaning that this tea was harvested during the first picking of the season.

 These leaves grew it after the plant was dormant during the winter seasons.
 The teas tend to be light-bodied with lovely aromas and the teas are lightly oxidized to preserve the freshness.
 When looking at the leaves, there are some very pale ones that look like white tea!
 The recommendation was to steep this twice.

 Steep 1: The liquor is a reddish golden colour.
-When I see that colour of liquor it normally makes me think of malty or grain notes, however, this was very herbal and grassy, much like the dry smell.
+When I see that colour of liquor it normally makes me think of malty or grain notes, however, this was very herbal and grassy, much like the dry aroma.
 The flavour weaved from grassy, herbal to earthy and reminded me a bit of spring and rain.
 The liquor left the mouth slightly dry, but not overwhelming so.